Skip to main content

 Download our guide to applying for the Bachelor of Performing Arts

-• Each candidate is required to choose, download and perform one classical monologue from the lists provided.
-Note: Monologues will be available from May 30th, 2023 at our Monologue site.
+• Each candidate is required to choose, download and perform one classical monologue and either a music theatre song of your own choice, or a contemporary monologue from the lists provided.
+Note: Arts Academy Monologues are available from August 2024 at our Monologue site.

-• Prepare one song.
-This song should be from a musical.
-Please note: Songs from musicals that were created featuring popular recording artists (e.g. ABBA, Queen, Dusty Springfield) are not suitable for auditions.
+• IF SINGING: You select your song.
+The song should be from a musical.
+Please note: songs from musicals that were created featuring popular recording artists (e.g. ABBA, Queen, Dusty Springfield) are not suitable for auditions.

-• Choose and download one contemporary monologue from the lists provided.
-Note: Monologues will be available from May 30th, 2023 at our Monologue site.
+• IF ACTING: Choose and download one contemporary monologue from the Arts Academy lists provided on our web page.

 Refer to the section Auditions above for more details.